Dandruff: Root Causes and Support Strategies

 Vitamin D is a vital vitamin.
 It’s essential for your immune, bone, muscle, skin, and brain health.
 Your body makes vitamin D when the UV rays of the sun penetrate your skin.
 However, due to our indoor lifestyle and gloomy, cold weather, meeting your vitamin D needs alone is difficult or impossible.

-A 1988 study published in World Review in Nutrition and Dietetics has found that there are a variety of nutrient deficiencies that may play a role in some of the major causes of dandruff, seborrheic dermatitis and psoriasis, including vitamin D deficiency (20).
+A 1988 study published in World Review in Nutrition and Dietetics has found that there are a variety of nutrient deficiencies that may play a role in some of the major causes of dandruff, seborrheic dermatitis, and psoriasis, including vitamin D deficiency (20).
 A 2017 article published in Current Advanced Research has found that taking 1600 IU of vitamin D (cholecalciferol) per day for 3 months has helped to improve symptoms and reduce flare-ups of seborrheic dermatitis in affected participants (21).
 A 2021 case-control study published in Dermatology Research and Practice has also found that low vitamin D levels may play a role in dandruff and improving vitamin D levels may help to improve the condition (22).

 vitamin d deficiency, Vitamin D Deficiency: Common Symptoms and Solutions